EnterpriseDB/terraform-provider-biganimal/docs/resources/cluster.md

 Optional:

 - `iops` (String) IOPS for the selected volume.
 It can be set to different values depending on your volume type and properties.
-- `throughput` (String) Throughput is automatically calculated by BigAnimal based on the IOPS input.
+- `throughput` (String) Throughput is automatically calculated by BigAnimal based on the IOPS input if it's not provided.

 <a id="nestedblock--timeouts"></a>